commonlyjs/commonly/README.md

 A toolkit library that could adjust to any codebase.
 Here is [my](https://imgs.xkcd.com/comics/standards.png) take on the issue, presenting Commonly.

 #### Key features
-* Every function is pure, they will never mutate your data.
+* Every function is pure, none will ever mutate your data.
 * Extensible protocol-based architecture, every function is bound to work with your custom data structures.
 * Process often overlooked data types with ease, operate on a Map, Set, HTMLCollection, NodeList and more (+24).
 * Builtin interoperability with your favorite libraries.